kfarrelly/final2/README.md

   **Everything below is for Consensys grading**

+  *You can find all the code within /src/ and the smart contracts within /contracts/*

 -  	How to set it up and use the Rinkeby Test Network **if you don't want to use mintable.app**

   `mkdir mintable`